Videos evolve in real-time based on first- and third-party data. You can interact with them or even change them, right from the player.

 - It’s not hyperlinked or actionable.
 Unlike the rest of the internet, video lives largely in isolation, unlinked to related content elsewhere online.

 - It follows a broadcast model.
-Modern consumers expect personalized, interactive experiences customized for them as individuals, not the one-way communication style in vogue decades ago.
+Modern consumers expect personalised, interactive experiences customised for them as individuals, not the one-way communication style in vogue decades ago.

 The Solution?
 Living Video

 It’s time for a change.
 To solve these issues, Idomoo launched the Next Generation Video Platform, featuring revolutionary Living Video capabilities.

 Living Video finally closes the experience gap between a static video and the web.
 Here’s just a glance at what it can do.

 For the first time ever, video content can update in real time based on the user’s browsing context and live data sources like local weather, stock prices, product availability and more.

 Watch a simple contextual video tailored for you below.

 A Living Video is actionable, meaning viewers can control the flow of the story, elevate their level of engagement, and take actions, just like they could on a website, whether that’s clicking to prompt an email or add an item to their online shopping cart.